-“How to study history for UPSC” is a common question as the history paper is not preferred among students due to its vastness (been there, done that!).
+“How to study history for UPSC” is a common question as the history paper is not preferred among students due to its vastness & difficulty level (been there, done that!).

-However, it is an important subject for the Union Public Service Commission (UPSC) Preliminary and Main Exams.
-A lot of questions were asked in the first paper of General Studies of the UPSC CSE Prelims and UPSC Mains are from historical events, art & culture.
+However, it is an important subject for the Union Public Service Commission (UPSC) Preliminary and Main Exams in India.
+A lot of questions asked in the first paper of General Studies of the UPSC CSE Prelims and UPSC Mains are from historical events, art & culture.

-A Civil service aspirant faces one of the toughest exams in India to be on the list of the country’s top administrators, and in-depth knowledge of national movements and international history is essential for making important administrative decisions in a country like India.
+A civil service aspirant faces one of the toughest exams in India to be on the list of the country’s top administrators, and an in-depth knowledge of national movements and international history is essential for making important administrative decisions in a country like India.

 It can be one of the reasons UPSC places a high value on this factual study.
-Ancient India, Medieval India, and Modern India are the three sections of the history syllabus in these exams.
+Ancient India, Medieval India, and Modern Indian History are the three sections of the syllabus in these exams.

 To ace the exam particularly with this subject, you must give special attention and prepare yourself for a lot of hard work, so here’s your complete guide on how to study history for UPSC.

-- Some Important Books Of History For UPSC CSE Exam
+- Important History Books for UPSC CSE Exam

-The UPSC CSE Prelims History section mainly focuses on three sections namely- Ancient, Medieval, and Modern History.
+The UPSC CSE Prelims section mainly focuses on three sections namely- Ancient India, Medieval India, and Modern India.

-Modern History has a considerable share of questions every year in the Prelims section.
+Modern history has a considerable share of questions every year in the Prelims section.
 A total of 100 questions are asked every year in the UPSC CSE Prelims General Studies paper.
 In 2022, 4 questions were asked from this section.
 In 2021, 8 questions were asked and in 2020, the number was 7.

-An average of 6-7 questions is asked in this section.
+An average of 6-7 questions are asked in this section.

-You can see that Modern Indian History is the most important section that should be taken more seriously in the case of Prelims for Indian History.
+You can clearly see that Modern India is the most important section that should be taken more seriously in the case of Prelims.

 General Studies Paper-1

 The Mains exam is typically quite lengthy.
-GS Paper-1 covers the Modern Indian History, Indian Post Independence, World History, and Art and Culture sections along with Geography and Indian society.
+GS Paper-1 covers Modern India, India’s Post Independence, World, and Art and Culture sections along with Geography and Indian society.

 - UPSC Civil Services Mains General studies paper-1 will consist of 20 questions that need to be attempted in 3 hours.